Dialect can also be an advantage

 This often sounds unpleasant, but it is more serious that vocal sound and thus effect (eg spatial effect) are lost or greatly impaired.
 Here it must be learned to (re) achieve the full vocal sound, which, for example, when telephoning has a high importance.

 The so-called s-errors, ie deviations from the standard at / s / and / ss /.
 In most cases the tongue between the teeth and the back of the upper incisors is used.

-With young children, the corresponding sound is often rated as 'cute', with seasoned company directors it seems rather embarrassing.
+In young children, the corresponding sound is often rated as 'cute', and it seems rather embarrassing to experienced company directors.